-On 14 June 2022, the Scheme obtained an interim update letter as at 31 March 2022 from its actuary which showed vested benefits of \$41.5 million.
-This compared to the net assets of \$31.0 million resulting in a Scheme an actuarial deficit of \$10.5 million.
+On 9 June 2023, the Scheme obtained an interim update letter as at 31 March 2023 from its actuary which showed vested benefits of \$36.9 million.
+This compared to the net assets of \$32.5 million resulting in a Scheme actuarial deficit of \$4.4 million.

-The interim update letter uses the triennial valuation as a base and certain assumptions were updated with available latest information.
+The interim update letter uses the latest triennial valuation as at 31 March 2021 as a base and certain assumptions were updated with available latest information.

-The triennial valuation and interim update letter is inherently subjective and is affected by use of assumptions such as:
+The interim update letter is inherently subjective and is affected by use of assumptions such as:

-- The rate of future salary increases;
+- · The rate of future salary increases;

 - The aged at which contributors are assumed to retire;

 - Future investment returns;

 - The discount rate; and

 - Post-retirement mortality of the members.